ersilia-os/ersilia/.github/ISSUE_TEMPLATE/outreachy-documentation-project.md

 - [ ] [Install](https://ersilia.gitbook.io/ersilia-book/quick-start/installation) the Ersilia Model Hub
 - [ ] Test one model
 - [ ] Add a screenshot under this issue showing the model running in your computer
+- [ ] Write a docstring for the ErsiliaModel class.
+Use the Google Python Style guide.
+Paste the docstring as a comment below (do not use a PR).
 ---
 ### Graphic material
 - [ ] Read the [Ersilia Brand Guidelines](https://medium.com/ersiliaio/ersilia-open-source-initiative-brand-guidelines-130fe53104f5)